DaClan008/argme/README.md

 ## CLI vs JS strings

-Please note that when calling argme with a string value from Javascript, or
+Please note that the argme function will attempt to match the behavior of the node cli when passing a string value from Javascript.
+Please refer to [working with strings](#working-with-strings) above for more details.

+Furthermore note that where single escapes may be used on the cli, in javascript a double \\ is necessary to match the behavior.

 ## Deprecated Methods